DerJesko/expterminator/README.md

 This means that we introduce the clause with index 1, which has annotated literals 1, -2, and 3, and which comes from clause 8 in the original QBF.
-If necessary the clauses of the original QBF are numbered implicitly starting from 1.
+The clauses of the original QBF are numbered implicitly starting from 1.
 We also introduce clause 2 with literals -1, and 4, by instantiating clause 11 of the original QBF.
 Finally, we introduce clause 3 as the resolution of clauses 1 and 2 in this proof.